-Therapy for Shigella infections is recommended both to shorten the duration of illness and to possibly prevent spread of the infection to others (AIII).24 The recommended treatment is with a fluoroquinolone, preferably ciprofloxacin, for 7 to 10 days (AIII).
+Therapy for Shigella infections is recommended both to shorten the duration of illness and to possibly prevent spread of the infection to others (AIII).
+The recommended treatment for shigellosis is with a fluoroquinolone, preferably ciprofloxacin, for 7 to 10 days (AIII).
 Depending on antibiotic susceptibilities, alternative agents might include TMP-SMX (7-10 days) or azithromycin (5 days) (BIII).
-Azithromycin has not been evaluated in HIV-infected patients with shigellosis, and the therapy suggested is extrapolated from limited data in immunocompetent hosts.27 Treatment for patients with Shigella bacteremia is less well defined, but extending treatment to at least 14 days is reasonable (BIII).
+Azithromycin has not been evaluated in HIV-infected patients with shigellosis, and the therapy suggested is extrapolated from limited data in immunocompetent hosts.
+Peccently, Shigella spp. with reduced susceptibility to azithromycin in HIV-infected MSM have been reported.
+Treatment for patients with Shigella bacteremia is less well defined, but extending treatment to at least 14 days is reasonable (BIII).
 Azithromycin is not recommended for treatment of Shigella spp. bacteremia (AIII).
 Chronic suppressive or maintenance therapy is not recommended for first-time Shigella infections (BIII).
-Recurrent infections can occur, particularly in persons with CD4 counts < 200 cells/mm3, in which case extending antimicrobial therapy for up to 6 weeks is reasonable (BIII).
+Recurrent infections can occur, particularly in individuals with CD4 counts <200 cells/mm3, in which case extending antimicrobial therapy for up to 6 weeks is reasonable (BIII).
 As with Salmonella infections, suppression of HIV replication with ART is expected to decrease the risk of recurrent shigellosis.